Centurion774477/Lahti/README.md

 # Syntax

-Quick comment: the esoteric variable names and values you will see throughout this demonstration are sourced from a variety of songs from some of my favorite bands such as HIM.
+Quick comment: the esoteric variable names and values you will see throughout this demonstration are sourced from a variety of songs from some of my favorite bands such as HIM, as well as some of my other projects.
 I just wanted to show that there was some reason behind the weird values.

 If a feature is omitted, assume that it is a work in progress, unless I explicitly mention something like "LazyScript is intentionally omitting this feature".